 Until I got my feet under the table and felt confident to ask for explanations, I hadn’t a clue what we were talking about!

 Thanks to a wonderful book called ‘NHS for Sale‘ – and their explanations of NHS jargon – all became clearer, and gave me courage to question.
-The book had explained that, in their eyes, CCG (the consortium of doctors and ‘professional’ patient reps that now commissions our treatment) stood for CYNICAL Commissioning Group – so I got the giggles and didn’t care whom I interrupted to ask for explanations of other Acronyms bandied about.
+The book explained that, in their eyes, CCG (the consortium of doctors and ‘professional’ patient reps that now commissions our treatment) stood for CYNICAL Commissioning Group.
+I got the giggles and didn’t care whom I interrupted to ask for explanations of other Acronyms bandied about.
 (CCG means Clinical Commission Group – but I prefer the NHS for Sale version).

 And boy, were these committees eye-openers.
 I learnt that